 Steven Moffat: I wish he’d stay.
 But I know a lot of fans don’t.
 And he’s being running it long enough.
 Hopefully he’ll still write the odd episode for it.
 Plus some more Sherlock!

-Neil Gaiman: Been a fan wish since he wrote the Doctor’s Wife, but the guys just too busy.
+Neil Gaiman: Been a fan wish since he wrote the Doctor’s Wife, but the guy is just too busy.

 In short, Chibnall wouldn’t have been my pick.
 But i’ll give him the benefit of the doubt for now (hopefully he’ll write a few episodes for series 10 so we have a bit more to go on).
 But if he doesn’t work, there’s clearly other options waiting.